-The two primary components of an \gls{SDN} architecture are the \textit{controller(s)} and \textit{switch(es)}.
-A logically centralized controller implements the control plane, and the switches implement the data plane.
-The controller (e.g., Ryu \cite{ryu_controller}, \gls{ODL} \cite{odl_controller}) provides functionalities such as network topology discovery as well as flow rule computation and installation.
-The controller provides a set of north-bound \glspl{API} to facilitate application development.
-Communication between the controller and switches is achieved via \textit{southbound interfaces} ranging from traditional protocols such as \gls{SNMP} \cite{case1990rfc1157} to more sophisticated ones such as OpenFlow \cite{mckeown2008openflow}, \gls{OVSDB} \cite{pfaff2013open}, and NETCONF (Network Configuration Protocol) \cite{enns2011network}.
-In this paper, we primarily focus on OpenFlow and OVSDB.
-These two protocols are the most widely deployed and are supported by off-the-shelf switches \cite{Cisco_openflow_switch, Juniper_switch} and controllers \cite{medved2014opendaylight, RYU}.
-Also, some vendors have proposed customized versions of these protocols (e.g., Arista's DirectFlow \cite{DirectFlow}, Cisco-OpenFlow-Plugin \cite{CiscoOpenFlowPlugin}, HP OpenFlow \cite{HPOpenFlow}).
+The two primary components of a \gls{SDN} architecture are {controller(s)} and {switch(es)}.
+A logically centralized controller implements the control plane, and switches implement the data plane.
+A controller, such as Ryu \cite{ryu_controller} and \gls{ODL} \cite{odl_controller}, provides functionalities such as network topology discovery, network operation analysis, and flow rule computation and installation.
+The controller provides northbound \glspl{API} to facilitate the development of various applications such as intrusion detection and load balancing.
+Communication between the controller and the switches is achieved via \textit{southbound interfaces} ranging from traditional protocols such as \gls{SNMP} \cite{case1990rfc1157} to more advanced ones such as OpenFlow \cite{mckeown2008openflow}, \gls{OVSDB} \cite{pfaff2013open}, and NETCONF (Network Configuration Protocol) \cite{enns2011network}.

-The communication between switches and controllers imposes significant overhead that has severe consequences on processing and bandwidth resources \cite{karakus2017survey,hu2014scalability}.
-In this paper, we look at the control-data planes' communication from a different perspective---the transport-layer protocols.
-Currently, communication reliability, packet reordering, and security are achieved by using \gls{TCP} (and TLS) as the south-bound transport-layer protocols.
-However, using this protocol introduces a plethora of challenges in terms of overhead, connection multiplexing, and connection migration, as we detail below.
-Throughout this paper, we use the term \textit{tcpSDN} to refer to \glspl{SDN} that utilize \gls{TCP} as the transport layer of their southbound protocols.